djlucas/initd/profile.md

 ### Required Units

-The following units are hardcoded and must exist:
+The following four units are required and must exist for proper system operation:

-- **default.target** - Primary boot target (typically symlinked to multi-user.target or graphical.target)
+- **default.target** - Primary boot target (typically symlinked to multi-user.target or graphical.target).
+If missing, system falls back to emergency.target with a warning.
 - **emergency.target** - Minimal recovery target, used when default.target is missing or boot fails
+- **basic.target** - Foundation target that all services implicitly depend on (via DefaultDependencies=yes)
+- **shutdown.target** - Shutdown ordering target.
+Services with DefaultDependencies=yes implicitly conflict with and order before this target.

 ### Failure Handling